Hello everybody and welcome to our first feature for 2018.

 In the past, we have witnessed the evolution of Hip Hop in what was then a fusion of sub genres that had already recently existed, the soon to be global phenomenon that sprawl the streets of America.
 It was at a very difficult stage when this movement came about because of the injustices and oppression suffered by the youth that were growing up under the influence of hip hop music and the culture.

-This led to introduction of conscious rapping and the storytelling in the music produced by the iconic artists who made a name for themselves in the genre.
+This led to the introduction of conscious rapping and the storytelling in the music produced by the iconic artists who made a name for themselves in the genre.
 In the years that followed the 1980’s, most of the “gansta rap” that had taken over was soon to be acted against because of the gang violence in the black communities and the rise of activism in Hip Hop came to life.
-It was during the 1980’s when the birth of groups like Boogie Down Productions and Run-DMC took the centre stage in steering the direction in which the next generation of ‘hip hoppers’ would move forward this was because of the manner in which they paved the way for more groups that came about after the original pioneers.
+It was during the 1980’s when the birth of groups like Boogie Down Productions and Run-DMC took centre stage in steering the direction in which the next generation of ‘hip hoppers’ would move forward.
+This was because of the manner in which they paved the way for more groups that came after the original pioneers.

 “We try our best to stay out there and keep everybody on a path of knowing about the true-school days.
 For most of the people that really want to know about the true culture of Hip Hop, whether it’s Kool Herc, or Grand-Master Flash, or any of the other great pioneer Hip Hop rap groups or b-boys or b-girls but when they want to know the true factology about Hip Hop as a culture, they’ve got to come back to the Universal Zulu Nation.”